Tidal properties of neutron stars in scalar-tensor theories of gravity: Effective action

 \subsubsection{Parity symmetry and $\lambda_\ell^{ST}$}

-For generic couplings $A(\varphi)$ the EFT presented here is the most generic one.
-However, depending on the value of $A(\varphi)$, additional symmetries may emerge in the action.
-For example, parity symmetry, referring here to the transformation \be \varphi\rightarrow-\varphi, \ee arises for couplings that yield scalarized configurations.
+For generic couplings $A(\varphi)$ the EFT presented in~\eqref{eq:TidalactionEinstein} is the most generic one.
+However, depending on the choice of $A(\varphi)$, additional symmetries may emerge in the action.
+An example is parity symmetry, which refers here to the transformation \be \varphi\rightarrow-\varphi \ee and arises for couplings that yield scalarized configurations.
 However, the term

 in the action is not parity symmetric, since from~\eqref{eq:tidalfields} \be E_{\ast T}^L\rightarrow{E_{\ast T}^L}~,\qquad E_{\ast S}^L\rightarrow-{E_{\ast S}^L}~. \ee To preserve the overall parity symmetry of the action assumed here requires the scalar-tensor tidal deformability $\lambda_\ell^{\ast ST}$ to develop a dependence on the scalar field.
 This is because the only term that respects the parity symmetry at quadratic order in the tidal fields in the EFT is